demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/windblownleaves-ProblematicPilotry/README.md

 This mod is, on a basic level, compatible with all custom moons.
 However, there are a few caveats to this.
 The mod depends on some objects being named a certain way, on AI nodes being present, etc. If custom moon authors deviate greatly from the way vanilla planets are set up, things might not work so well.
 There are a number of custom moons which, unfortunately, mark objects related to the ship as static - resulting in my mod, naturally, being unable to move them at runtime.
 This causes problems with enemy navigation on some custom moons.
 Furthermore, some custom planets fly the player ship through triggers at the beginning of a round, which may or may not be important, which will obviously not work if the ship lands elsewhere.
 Finally, some moons are naturally better suited to randomisation.
 Large, open maps will have many more possible landing locations than small ones with narrow paths.

 If you're a custom moon author and you'd like to ensure compatibility with my mod, consider these things:
-1. Do not rename "NavMeshColliders", "shipWindTrigger", "shipWindTrigger2" or "ItemShipAnimContainer".
+1. Do not rename "NavMeshColliders", "shipWindTrigger" or "shipWindTrigger2".
 I look for these by name.
+2. Do not change the rotation of "ItemShipAnimContainer" away from the vanilla (-90, 0, 0) and do not change the rotation of its contents.
-2. Do not rename or change the HeaderText of the ship's ScanNode.
+3. Do not rename or change the HeaderText of the ship's ScanNode.
-3. Do not set the player ship navmesh objects to static.
+4. Do not set objects related to the dropship or player ship, especially the ship's navmesh colliders, as static.
-4. Place AI nodes evenly throughout all parts of your level.
+5. Place AI nodes evenly throughout all parts of your level.

+TL;DR: Don't mess with the vanilla setup of the gameplay systems.

 ## Motivation